It’s Potato Planting Time

 Another key to growing potatoes is to pay attention to the soil’s moisture content.
 If there’s too little water the plants might not set potatoes, or the potatoes just won’t grow.
 Too much water can make for potatoes that turn soft and start to rot in the ground.

 Plants will use the most water when the vine is actively growing and potatoes are developing.
 When the vine starts to decline, reduce the amount of watering.

 Fall is harvest time for the potato crop, especially after the first frost.
 Several weeks after the vines have died, the potatoes will be ready to dig.
 Use a garden fork to carefully lift potatoes from the ground.

-Keep potatoes at a temperature of 50-60 degrees for a week or so to let them cure, then place them in a cool, dark place for long-term storage in a basement or cellar where temperatures are around 40 degrees.
-Don’t store potatoes in the refrigerator or they’ll develop a high sugar content that changes the fresh potato taste.
+Keep potatoes at a temperature of 50° to 60°F for a week or so to let them cure, then place them in a cool, dark place for long-term storage in a basement or cellar where temperatures are around 40°F. Don’t store potatoes in the refrigerator or they’ll develop a high sugar content that changes the fresh potato taste.